THE ANNUAL EVENT FOR ART HISTORY

 Collaboration and Partnership

 We believe that art history inspires you to think differently, and see differently.
-We work in partnership with universities around the UK to create an event that promotes a broad and inclusive art history for all.
-The 2020 Annual Conference is co-organised in partnership with Newcastle University and Northumbria University.
+Every year we work with universities and colleges around the UK to create an event that encourages a broad and inclusive art history for all.
+This year we are delighted to be working in partnership with Newcastle University and Northumbria University.

 Open to all

-The Annual Conference is open to all.
-It is for those presenting new research, and those wanting to listen and learn about new research.
-The Annual Conference attracts around 500 attendees each year.
-These include academics, curators, practitioners, phd students, early career researchers, non-art historians engaged with art history, publishers, writers and anyone else interested in art history research.
+The Annual Conference is for those presenting new research, and those wanting to listen and learn about new research.
+Delegates include academics, curators, artists, phd students, early career researchers, publishers, writers and anyone else engaged with art history research.
+The conference is open to art historians and non art historians, and to members and non members.
+Everyone is welcome.

 As a member of the Association for Art History you get discounted tickets for all our UK-wide events, including the Annual Conference